herebythere/baseboard/README.md

 ## Details ##

 Baseboard is an alternative to *Reset* and *Normalize*.
-It utilizes a semantic inheritance chain to make future styling easy to bug.
+It uses a semantic inheritance chain to make future styling easy to debug.

 The purpose of Baseboard is to give developers, artists, and designers a fair blank-slate.
 It's the best place to start new projects.